 Perhaps the greatest risk with any long-term bond is unexpected inflation.
 Look no further than the 1980s in the United States as an example.
 (Likely, inflation is why Swensen suggests a combination of both nominal U.S. Treasury bonds and TIPS, with Swensen suggesting intermediate duration nominal U.S. Treasuries.)

-One solution is to have a token long-term Treasury bond allocation to a portfolio.
-This will allow the bondholder to earn an interest rate premium over shorter-term Treasuries (at least when there exists a normal interest rate curve) and benefit from characteristics of long-term Treasuries outlined above – their superior crisis alpha. #diversification
+One compromise is to hold a token long-term Treasury bond allocation in one’s portfolio.
+This will allow the bondholder to earn an interest rate premium over shorter-term Treasuries (at least when there is a normal interest rate curve) and benefit from the characteristics of long-term Treasuries outlined above – their superior crisis alpha. #diversification

 What is the optimum allocation for this token holding?
 Absent a decline in interest rates, more is better.
 But, if the “more is better” approach was taken with all asset classes, then all portfolios would be 100% U.S. small value.
 Once again, I do not know if there is a right answer.